Pacifier Use

 Pacifiers were created to soothe and comfort a baby by mimicking a mother’s nipple.
 Most pacifiers are made of a BPA-free silicone material.
 The soft texture resembles a human nipple.
 There is a wide range of pacifier sizes and shapes.
 Choose a pacifier with a wide base- the part of the pacifier that touches your baby’s lips.
 This will encourage a deep latch similar to the latch at the breast.1,2,3,4

-- Can be used for suck training in premature infants.
+- Can be used for suck training in preterm infants.
 Linked to shorter hospital stays and better breastfeeding outcomes.

 - Helps reduce the risk of sudden infant death syndrome (SIDS) when used during sleep.
 Breastfeeding also helps reduce the risk.